top of page

 Steven is the recipient of the Washington Irving Medal for Literary Excellence from the Saint Nicholas Society of the City of New York, a MacDowell artist residency, and the Athenaeum of Philadelphia's Literary Award for Non-Fiction.
 He has appeared on National Public Radio, CBS Sunday Morning, and numerous other media outlets.
 He is a frequent contributor to the urban history website PhillyHistory.org.

-As a corporate historian, he is also the author of Local for the Long-Term, a history of Airgas, Inc., and Creative Capital, the official history of J.M.
+As a corporate historian and president of Tradewinds History LLC, he is the author of Local for the Long-Term, a history of Airgas, Inc., and Creative Capital, the official history of J.M.
 Forbes & Company, one of the oldest independent financial services firms in the United States.
+Other clients include The Paul Foundation of Essex, CT, as well as individuals seeking to preserve the stories of their families, businesses, and homes.

-A native of New York City and raised in Chappaqua, New York, Steven received his undergraduate degree in history from Harvard University and a joint masters in historic preservation and real estate development from the University of Pennsylvania He is a rowing member of the University Barge Club and a singing member of the Orpheus Club.
+A native of New York City and raised in Chappaqua, New York, Steven received his undergraduate degree in history from Harvard University and a joint masters in historic preservation and real estate development from the University of Pennsylvania.
+An amateur singer, he is a long-time member of the Orpheus Club of Philadelphia.

 Steven resides in Philadelphia with his wife Alexandra (an emergency room pediatrician) and two sons.